 How is that different from the rest of humanity, who believe they know why they are here, who believe they know where they are going?
 The result is living a life according to formulas, according to what others have said.

 How do you know that what you think in your mind about what life should be is the real thing?

 How do you know, just because somebody said the way should be such and such, it is going to be like that for you?
 You don’t really know until it is actually like that.
-It is better to remain ignorant than to pretend knowledge because, if you know you are ignorant, and don’t pretend otherwise, then there is a flame, then there is a question mark, there is an inquiry, there is a deep hunger.
+It is better to remain ignorant than to pretend knowledge because, if you know you are ignorant and don’t pretend otherwise, then there is a flame, then there is a question mark, there is inquiry, and there is a deep hunger.

-If you look at every moment of your life, besides this moment, you will see that most of the time you believe you know what the best thing is for you in that moment.
+If you look at every moment of your life, besides this moment, you will see that most of the time you believe you know what the best thing is for you at that moment.

-You think, feel and behave as if you know what needs to happen, as if you know what you want or what is important to want.
+You think, feel and behave as if you know what needs to happen as if you know what you want or what is important to want.
 You live your life every moment believing that you know what’s supposed to happen, you believe you know how you should be.

 Where does that knowledge come from?